CIG-GitHub/py-vector/docs/design-philosophy.md

 - Masking is always explicit.
 - Indexing rules are strict, predictable, and documented.

-This keeps Jib stable as datasets grow and transforms become more complex.
+This keeps Serif stable as datasets grow and transforms become more complex.

 ---